tpm2dev/tpm.dev.tutorials/Intro/README.md

 in particular, as a stand-in for large entities that cannot exist at once on the TPM.

+TPMs use digests as stand-ins for large entities of various types:

+ - eventlogs
+ - policies
+ - auditing

-We'll discuss at least two such large entities: event logs, and policies.
+We'll discuss at least two of those: event logs, and policies.

 ## Platform Configuration Registers (PCRs)